SimVascular/svFSIplus/Code/Source/README.md

 <h2 id="translate_arrays"> Fortran Dynamic Arrays </h2>

 Fortran dynamic arrays have been reproduced using custom [Vector](#array_vector_class), [Array](array_vector_class) and [Array3](array_vector_class) C++ class templates.
-Note that these custom classes will most likey be replaced by a more sophisticated matrix package such as `Eigen`.
+Note that these user-defined classes will most likey be replaced by a more sophisticated matrix package such as `Eigen`.

 Fortran dynamic arrays are declared using the `ALLOCATABLE` attribute.
 For example the `REAL, ALLOCATABLE :: A(:,:)` statement declares the two dimentional array of type `REAL` named  `A`.
 The Fortran `ALLOCATE A(3,10)` statement then dynamically creates storage for `A` as a 3x10 array.
 The `DEALLOCATE A` statement is used to return the memory used by `A`.
 Allocatable arrays are automatically deallocated when going out of scope.

 C++ dynamic arrays are declared using the `Array<T>` template, where T is the array data type: double or int.
 The two dimentional array of type double named  `A` is declared and memory allocated using `Array<double> A(3,10);`.
-Memory is released when `A` goes out of scope or using `A.clear()`.
+Memory is released when `A` goes out of scope or is explicitly freed using the `clear()` method.

 C++ multidimensional arrays are referenced using 0-based indexing and are traversed in column-major order like Fortran.
 Array indexes use paranthesis `A(i,j)` not brackets `A[i][j]` to access array elements.

-For example the following sections of Fortran code
+For example, the following sections of Fortran code that declare and use dynamocs arrays
 ```
       INTEGER(KIND=IKIND), ALLOCATABLE :: ptr(:)